EggPool/bis-temp/int/readme.md

 ## exp3.py

 Proof that convert functions are bijective, and that no precision is lost when converting to INT the nback to .8f

+## exp4.py

+Check wether diff needs decimals (does not)

+## exp5.py

+Check wether diff drop needs decimals (needs .2f rounding to stay compatible with current values, would not need if rounding ois removed after a HF)